hellajava/hella-html/README.md

 # Hella easy HTML in Java

-Hella is a library for generating dynamic HTML in vanilla Java.
+hella-html is a library for generating dynamic HTML in vanilla Java.
 It is lightweight and fast, requires no external dependencies, and supports all standard (and custom) HTML tags.

 Released under the MIT License and free for everyone.